SRoche14/MMLLGitTutorial/README.md

 If you are on Windows, follow [this link](https://gitforwindows.org/).

-With Git on your machine of knowledge, it's time to tell it who it's dealing with.
+With Git downloaded on your machine of knowledge, it's time to tell it who it's dealing with.
 This is important for when you make commits because it will associate this information with your projects and allow you to access all of Git's capabilities/features.

 ```
 git config --global user.name "YOUR_USERNAME"

-git config --global user.email "im_satoshi@musk.com"
+git config --global user.email "super_cool@evencooler.com"

 git config --global --list # To check the info you just provided
 ```